-Unfortunately, the laws can be incredibly complex.
-Add in partnerships and sophisticated work-sharing agreements, and untangling the mess of responsibility could be even more difficult.
+Well, actually, the laws can be incredibly complex.
+When you need to add in partnerships and sophisticated work-sharing agreements, untangling the mess of responsibility could be even more difficult.

 Inadvertent Healthcare Fraud Cases

-Consider the Stark Law.
+Consider the Stark Law for example.
 Under that statute, you’re not allowed to refer a Medicare patient to any entity with which you have a financial relationship.
 In theory, you could break that law by:

 - Referring patients for tests and accepting a portion of the fees billed for those tests.

-- Giving your doctors an incentive for some kinds of tests.
+- Giving your doctors an incentive for some kind of tests.

-- Making an arrangement with a medical center and promising to refer patients for some kinds of tests.
+- Making an arrangement with a medical center and promising to refer patients for some kind of test.

-Inadvertent fraud is real, and these cases are complex.
-It’s wise to work with a lawyer, especially if healthcare arrangements are involved.
+Accidental or inadvertent fraud is real, and these cases can become complex.
+It’s wise to work with a lawyer that specialized in healthcare law.

-What About the Healthcare Fraud Law False Claims Act?
+What About the Healthcare Fraud False Claims Act?

 Two main criminal statutes apply to medical professionals, and they involve:

 - Kickbacks.
-If you get something in return for Medicare or Medicaid business, you’re involved in an illegal scheme.
+If you receive something in return for Medicaid or Medicare business, you’re involved in an illegal scheme.